Blog Growth Strategies – Our Third Month Blogging

 Affiliates

-I’ve utilized the other affiliate programs too, but so far we haven’t seen any results from them.
-We are members of Flex Offers, Share-A-Sale, and Clicky-Homes affiliate programs, and although we’ve received a few clicks; we haven’t had any sales from those platforms.
+I’ve also utilized the other affiliate programs, but we haven’t seen any results from them.
+We are members of Flex Offers, Share-A-Sale, and Clicky-Homes affiliate programs, and although we’ve received a few clicks, we haven’t had any sales from those platforms.

 Ads

-We are still using Adsense to generate ad revenue for our blog.
+We are still using Adsense to generate ad revenue.
 Currently, we’ve made about twelve bucks total with it (and they don’t give you a payout until you reach 50).
-We are hoping to get enough unique visitors and page views in the next few months to upgrade to a better ad program.
-I keep eyeing mediavine; but I don’t have nearly enough users yet for that!
+We hope to get enough unique visitors and page views in the next few months to upgrade to a better ad program.
+I keep eyeing Mediavine, but I don’t have enough users yet!

 What’s Next?

 This next month is going to present a unique challenge for me.
-With Jonathan and I no longer living together, he will no longer be contributing to the blog.
-He insisted on still managing the Instagram account, but we will see what happens with that.
+With J and I no longer living together, he will no longer contribute to the website.
+He insisted on still managing the Instagram account, but we will see what happens.

-For this next month, I’m going to continue to focus on improving as a writer and I’m going to focus heavily on gaining traffic from Pinterest.
-I’m hoping to maintain over 500 users for the month on my own; without the help of Jonathan’s network.
+For this next month, I’m going to continue to focus on improving as a writer, and I’m going to focus heavily on gaining traffic from Pinterest.
+I hope to maintain over 500 users for the month on my own without the help of J’s network.
 I think it’s doable!

 Thanks so much for the shoutout.
 We would love to have you join us at Mediavine!